ryan2625/ESP32-CC1101/README.md

 > For more information, see sections 10.1 and 10.2 on the CC1101 datasheet.
 Further reading about the SPI protocol is recommended if a full-duplex is confusing.
 ### Expected Bit Format
 The CC1101 does not have separate phases for sending bytes (no separate command phase, address phase, etc).
 It shifts a single bit in and out of the MISO and MOSI lines every clock pulse.
-The CC1101 expects our transfer buffer to follow this format:
+The CC1101 expects our transmit buffer to follow this format:

 | Bit Position | Field Name | Width | Description | Values |
 |--------------|------------|--------|------------|--------|